arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/microphone-tutorial/content.md

 ## Conclusion

 Now you know how to get readings from the GIGA Display Shields on-board microphone.
 How to create simple visual elements with LVGL.
 And then how these two components could be put together in a sketch to utilize the Display Shields screen and on-board components.

+## Next Step
+Now that you know how to use the on-board microphone, feel free to explore the shield's other features, like the IMU with our [Orientation tutorial](/tutorials/image-orientation).
+Or if you rather dive deeper into LVGL, take a look at our [LVGL guide](tutorials/lvgl-guide).